algolia/docsearch-scraper/README.md

 API_KEY=
 ```

-To have the APPLICATION_ID and API_KEY, you need to create an [https://www.algolia.com/users/sign_up](Algolia account).
+To have the APPLICATION_ID and API_KEY, you need to create an [Algolia account](https://www.algolia.com/users/sign_up).

 **You should be able to do everything** with the docsearch CLI tool: